Gear

 Baskerville Ultra Muzzle

 The best dog muzzle for biting is this Baskerville rubber basket muzzle.
-It’s one of those dog muzzles that allow for drinking, eating, and panting while preventing your dog from biting.
+It allows for drinking, eating, and panting while preventing your dog from biting.
 This is an excellent muzzle to use while socializing your dog safely.

-Baskerville’s muzzle is incredibly durable and can be heated and shaped to perfectly fit your dog’s snout.
-The muzzle has an attachment loop to put your dog’s regular collar through as an extra precaution.
+Baskerville’s muzzle is incredibly durable.
+It can be heated and shaped to perfectly fit your dog’s snout.
+As an extra precaution, the muzzle has an attachment loop for your dog’s regular collar.

 Some buyers have complained that the muzzle runs a little small.
-So if your dog is between sizes, purchase the size up.
-Also, customers have shared that this is an excellent dog muzzle for pit bulls.
+So, if your dog is between sizes, purchase the size up.
+Customers have also shared that this is an excellent dog muzzle for pit bulls.

 ProsCons